How do we increase diversity through recruitment?

 What is unconscious bias - and how do you get them to life?

-Tip 3: A job ad that attracts diversity
+Tip 3: A job posting that attracts diversity in recruitment

 We see it again and again - a job posting that gets copy-paste with few corrections.